saiphani1998/saiphani1998.github.io/README.md

 ## Experience

-### SOFTWARE ENGINEER | MICROSOFT | Hyderabad, India
+### SOFTWARE ENGINEER 2 | MICROSOFT | Hyderabad, India

 Working on the modern Enterprise Azure portal at Microsoft scale to provide a seamless and user-friendly ordering and billing experience to the Azure enterprise customers

 ### SOFTWARE ENGINEER - 1 | F5 NETWORKS | Hyderabad, India

-Worked on couple of projects at F5:
+Worked on a couple of projects at F5:
 1. Classic BIG-IP - a load balancer and traffic management device.
-I worked along with an agile scrum team in resolving high customer impacting bugs and critical security exposures and vulnerabilities in the product’s web layer (REST API and the UI)
+I worked along with an agile scrum team in resolving high customer-impacting bugs and critical security exposures and vulnerabilities in the product’s web layer (REST API and the UI)
 2. Journeys App - a web application to provide an automated software upgradation solution for BIGIP customers.
 My contribution was mostly in developing UI screens using ReactJS for the application.
 This was part of my side gig.

 ### SOFTWARE DEVELOPMENT ENGINEERING INTERN | GAMENOUS PVT LTD | Hyderabad, India